 KPIs for employee performance examples

-Below we have some of the most commonly used KPIs that will help you increase employee engagement and development.
+Below we have some of the most commonly used key performance indicators for employee evaluation.
+They will help you increase employee engagement and development.

 Profit per employee

 This is a basic indicator of how much profit each employee brings to your company.
 You can calculate it by dividing total profit (minus expenses) by the number of employees.